Top 47 ETL Interview Questions & Answers (2025)

 13. What is ETL testing, and why is it important?

-During the transformation stage, ETL testing plays a critical role in identifying any potential bugs or data errors that may arise.
-Its purpose is to ensure that these issues are caught and addressed before the data reaches the data warehouse.
-By conducting ETL testing, risks such as double records and compromised data integrity can be mitigated effectively.
+During the transformation stage, ETL testing identifies any potential bugs or data errors.
+It aims to ensure that these issues are addressed before the data reaches the data warehouse.
+Conducting ETL testing effectively mitigates risk factors such as double records and compromised data integrity.
 Most importantly, it helps prevent any loss or mishandling of data.

-Without the implementation of ETL testing, incorrect data could potentially make its way into the data warehouse, leading to significant misinterpretations on subsequent analysis.
-This not only introduces bias into the analytical perspective of data analysts, but also has the potential to result in ill-informed business decisions.
+Without the implementation of ETL testing, incorrect data could potentially make its way into the data warehouse, leading to significant misinterpretations in subsequent analysis.
+This not only introduces bias into the analytical perspective of data analysts but also has the potential to result in ill-informed business decisions.

-14. During the ETL process, what could be a bottleneck that can severely hamper data processing?
+14. What could be a bottleneck that can severely hamper data processing during the ETL process?

 Knowing the limitations and weaknesses of ETL is critical to demonstrate in ETL interviews.
 It allows you to assess, find workarounds, or entirely avoid specific processes that may slow the production of relevant data.

-For example, staging and transformation are extremely time intensive.
+For example, staging and transformation are extremely time-intensive.
 Moreover, if the sources are unconventional or structurally different, the transformation process might take a long time.
-Another bottleneck of ETL is the involvement of hardware (specifically disk-based pipelines) during transformation and staging.
+Another bottleneck of ETL is hardware involvement (specifically, disk-based pipelines) during transformation and staging.
 The hardware limitations of physical disks can create slowdowns that no efficient algorithm can solve.

 15. How would you validate data transformations during ETL testing?